Cesar525/canvas_game/WORKING TREE.md

 user:cesarsiri@live.com
 pass:525002cc

+Gun ideas. -
+each shot should be set by a
+new Shots(starting_posx, starting_posy, type_sprite, angle, speed)

 Wokring on --
 1) Two new gun Style (multiple guns)
 2) Power Bomb - use with energy and needs to be earned when killing a boss.